Austin Shawn

 Austin Shawn is an American songwriter and producer as well as mixing and mastering engineer.
-He is known for his work with country musician Bailey Zimmerman, including the singles "Fall in Love", "Rock and a Hard Place", and "Religiously", all of which peaked at No. 1 on the Billboard Country Airplay chart.
+Shawn is known for his work with country musician Bailey Zimmerman, including the singles "Fall in Love", "Rock and a Hard Place", and "Religiously", all of which peaked at No. 1 on the Billboard Country Airplay chart.
 His writing and production credits earned him 11 consecutive weeks on Billboards Hot 100 Producer chart and in 2022, he joined The Core Entertainment's writer-producer management division.

 Early life and education

 Shawn grew up in the Fort Worth, Texas area and began playing guitar at an early age.
 He began songwriting and also began producing and remixing music he had learned off YouTube.
 At the age of nineteen, he moved to Nashville, Tennessee to pursue a career in music.

 Career

 While in Nashville, Shawn began songwriting and producing music for local independent music artists.
 He was then contacted to help produce music for upcoming country musician Bailey Zimmerman.

 Shawn worked with Zimmerman on the 2022 single "Fall in Love."
 He wrote, mixed and produced the song which peaked at No.1 on the Billboard Country Airplay chart. he also produced Zimmerman's single "Rock and a Hard Place" and his debut album Religiously.
 The Album. which peaked at No.3 on Billboards Top Country Albums chart.
 He had previously produced Leave the Light On, Zimmerman's debut EP in 2022.

 Shawn also collaborated with country musician Chase Matthew on the certified platinum single "County Line" as well as producing more than half of Matthew's discography.
 In 2023, Shawn was No.1 on Billboard's Hot 100 Producer chart for 11 consecutive weeks.
 He also spent 48 consecutive weeks on Billboard's Country Producer chart.
 In 2023, he joined the writer-producer management division of The Core Entertainment.